-- Three (3) exams, worth 100 points each, will be given.
-The exams will each cover two chapters of material.
-Exam #1 Chapters 1 and 2, Exam #2 Chapters 3 and 4, Exam #3 Chapters 5 and 6.
+- Six (6) exams, worth 100 points each, will be given.
+The exams will usually cover one chapter of material.
 Note: Chapter 7 will be included in the Final Exam. - There are NO MAKEUPS for missed exams.
 NO EXCEPTIONS!! - If you absolutely must be absent on the day an exam is scheduled, you may discuss with me the possibility of taking the test early.